← Back to 後漢書

 [] []

-When Zhang Jian's case triggered arrests, a neighbor urged Li Ying to flee.
-Li Ying answered that a minister does not dodge hardship or punishment.
-[1] At sixty he asked where exile could lead but disgrace.
+Later when Zhang Jian's affair arose, arrests hooked the partisans; his townsman said to Ying, "You may go."
+He answered, "In affairs not to shun difficulty, in guilt not to flee punishment—that is a minister's integrity.
+[1] At sixty he asked where exile could lead but disgrace."
 He walked to the imperial prison and surrendered.
 He died under torture; his family was exiled and his followers barred from office.
 Note [1]: the gloss cites Wei Jiang executing a noble's attendant despite danger.
 The duke of Jin fumed to Yangshe Chi.

 87